rsms/cocui/README.md

 ## Development mode

-Development mode enables a series of tool to aid development
+Development mode enables a series of tools, aiding development:

 - The Webkit interactive javascript console
 - DOM and CSS inspector